Chinese Taipei rallies past the HiToms

 It scored two on a bases-loaded double in the sixth, two more on an RBI double and a sacrifice fly in the seventh, and finally two more on a pitch to the backstop and an RBI single in the seventh.

-Po Yi Wu went 2 for 2 with a double and two RBIs to lead Chinese Taipei, which will begin its International Friendship Series with Team USA on Friday in Cary.
+Po Yi Wu went 2 for 2 with a double and two RBIs to lead Chinese Taipei, which was to begin its International Friendship Series with Team USA on Friday in Cary.

-The HiToms return to Coastal Plain League action tonight at Martinsville before returning home to Finch Field on Friday against Boone.

 “From my understanding, they play Team USA very, very well,” Stevens said.
 “The arms got better the deeper into the game.
 I think they realized that the HiToms are a good baseball team and a good group of baseball players and they’re resilient.”